bc913/opengl_notes/doc/Objects.md

 ### Vertex Buffer Object (VBO)
 `VBO` is a memory buffer that belongs to the GPU as all other buffer objects but it is designed to hold information about vertices.
 It can store coordinates, colors, normals, texcoords, indices etc.

+In the `immediate-mode` days of OpenGL, the vertex data was defined in the client memory and was copied one-by-one to server side each time we draw.
+With VBOs, now the required memory is allocated in the server side before drawing starts and sits there until it is used.
+This brings huge performance achievement and no more copy required back and forth during drawing.

 <p align="center">
   <img width="827" height="412" src="images/VertexBuffer1.JPG">
 </p>